DataBiosphere/azul/indexer/README.md

 Create a virtual environment with `virtualenv -p python3 <envname>` and activate with `source <envname>/bin/activate`.

-Install and configure the AWS CLI with your information
+Install and configure the AWS CLI with your credentials
 ```
 pip install awscli --upgrade
 aws configure